LewisBull2303/CL_PP5_Pawlio/README.md

  - CRUD functionality for posts, comments, likes followers and the profile information
  - Post filtering by likes and followed users

+## User Goals
+- To easily and conveniently see other peoples pets.
+- To post about my own pets.
+- To engage with other users on the site.
+- To build my own pet loving profile.

+### Site Owner Goals
+- Create a strong community around pet lovers.
+- Establish Pawlio as a leading social media.
+- Achieve profitability and sustain long-term growth.
+- Retain users as the site grows.

+## User Experience

+## Target Audience

+The main target audience for Pawlio is pet lovers and animal enthusiasts who love to share and celebrate the lives of their pets or other animals.
+This site caters to all ages and is inclusive in its userbase.
+It also is targetted towards social media lovers who enjoy posting about their lives with their pets online.

 ## User Stories

 ### First Sprint